mcrbt/kvstore/README.md

 `$ make build`, `$ make kvstore`, and `$ make all` can be run equivalently.

-To run the provided unit tests the following command can be executed:
+To run the provided unit tests and perform a source code coverage analysis, the following command can be executed:

 ```
 $ make test